FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating-knowledge-graph-from-unstructured-text.md

 name: Final knowledge graph visualisation.
 The relations names are omitted.
 alt: Final knowledge graph visualisation.
 The relations names are omitted.
 ---
-Viewing the knowledge graph with networks and matplotlib - Optimization needed!
+Viewing the knowledge graph with networks and matplotlib
 ```
 ````